seanpm2001/Seanpm2001_WorldDB/OldVersions/README/English/1/README.txt

 <details open><summary><p lang="en"><b>Click/tap here to expand/collapse the Former countries references section</b></p></summary>

+---

-###### FC1
+###### FC-ASIA1

-- 1. [Former Countries, note 1] Occupied by Russia since 2008 during the Russo-Georgian war, internationally recognized as part of Georgia (as of 2024, August 25th)
+- 1. [Former Countries, Asia, note 1] Occupied by Russia since 2008 during the Russo-Georgian war, internationally recognized as part of Georgia (as of 2024, August 25th)

-###### FC2
+###### FC-ASIA2

-- 2. [Former Countries, note 2] Ceased to exist in 2023, when Azerbaijan took over the territory after the 2023 Azerbaijani offensive in Nagorno-Karabakh
+- 2. [Former Countries, Asia, note 2] Ceased to exist in 2023, when Azerbaijan took over the territory after the 2023 Azerbaijani offensive in Nagorno-Karabakh

+###### FC-ASIA3

+- 3. [Former Countries, Asia, note 3] Ceased to exist in 330 BCE.
+Succeeded by the Macedonian Empire, and the 28th Dynasty of Egypt

+###### FC-ASIA4

+- 4. [Former Countries, Asia, note 4] Ceased to exist in 1959.
+Succeeded by a military occupation.

+---

+###### FC-EUROPE1

+- 1. [Former Countries, Europe, note 1] Ceased to exist on 1920, June 4th, in the aftermath of World War I. Succeeded by various countries (Republic of German-Austria, Kingdom of Hungary, First Czechoslovak Republic, Second Polish Republic, West Ukrainian Peoples Republic, Kingdom of Yugoslavia, Kingdom of Romania, and Kingdom of Italy)

+---

+_End of former countries reference section._

 </details> <!-- End of Former countries reference section !-->